Voronin Universality in several complex variables: Abstract

 \section{Abstract}

 We prove the Voronin universality theorem for the multiple Hurwitz zeta-function with rational or transcendental parameters in $\C^n$ answering a question of Matsumoto.
 In particular this implies that the Euler-Zagier multiple zeta-function is universal in several complex variables and gives the first example of a Dirichlet series that is universal in more than one variable.
-We also prove joint and discrete universality results in several complex variables.

 \listofsymbols